Dolgesheim: Location

 Dolgesheim lies on the Gaustraße – Landesstraße (state road) 425 – halfway between Mainz and Worms.
 There is a further link by Bundesstraße 9 from Oppenheim by way of Dienheim, Uelversheim and Weinolsheim, or from Guntersblum by way of Eimsheim.
 Dolgesheim can also be reached from the A 61, Alzey interchange, by way of Gau-Odernheim and Hillesheim.

 The greatest elevation is the Kreuzberg at 211 m above sea level.

 History

 Founded in the 5th century by Frankish tribes, the place known as Dulgisheim had its first documentary mention in 769 with a donation to the Lorsch Abbey.
 At this time, a Theo und Unsetz donated 2 morgens of cropland “in pago Wormat in Dulgisheimer Mark”.
 Early on, Dolgesheim belonged to the Counts of Leiningen, but passed in 1816 to the Grand Duchy of Hesse-Darmstadt.

-Between 1825 and 1931, the building of the Gaustraße between Mainz and Worms brought good links to Rhenish Hesse’s cities.
-Dolgesheim was also thereby joined to the water (1907) and electricity (1913) networks early on.
+Between 1825 and 1931, the construction of the Gaustraße between Mainz and Worms provided good connections to the cities of Rhenish Hesse’s.
+As a result, Dolgesheim was also connected early on to the water (1907) and electricity (1913).